Skip to content

 The context window is a shared resource.
 Every token counts.
 My optimization strategies:

-- Modular rules: Only load what is needed per conversation
+1. Modular rules: Only load what's needed per conversation

-If you want to replicate this setup, here is the step-by-step:
+If you want to replicate this setup, here's the step-by-step:

 >Step 1: Create the Modular Rule Structure